antonsamper/gulp-boilerplate-with-angular/README.md

 `karma`       | Run jasmine tests
 `minifyHtml`  | Inject assets into and compress the main index.html `move`        | Move source files to dist
-`purge`       | Delete the output directory `revReplace`  | Rewrite occurrences of file names changed by gulp-rev `sass`        | Compile Sass to CSS
+`ngHtml2Js`   | Create a $templateCache for AngularJS module partials `purge`       | Delete the output directory `revReplace`  | Rewrite occurrences of file names changed by gulp-rev `sass`        | Compile Sass to CSS